-You are seeing an increase in lawyer advertising for Viread, Truvada, and other TDF injuries in recent weeks.
-One estimate has Truvada in the top 10 in terms of mass tort television advertising in December 2022.
+You have seen an increase in lawyer advertising for Viread, Truvada, and other TDF injuries in recent weeks.
 Why?
-There is renewed hope in some quarters of HIV drug settlements in 2023.
+There is renewed hope in some quarters of HIV drug settlements in 2023 or 2024.
 We will see.

 Truvada Lawsuit October 2022 Update

-A large group of over 20 individual plaintiffs recently filed a new Truvada product liability lawsuit against Gilead Sciences.
-The case (Harlan, et al. v.
-Gilead Sciences, Inc., 4:22-cv-03156-JST) was originally filed in the Middle District of Florida and subsequently transferred to the Northern District of California after Gilead filed a change of venue motion.
+Over 20 individual plaintiffs recently filed a new Truvada product liability lawsuit against Gilead Sciences.
+The case (Harlan et al. v.
+Gilead Sciences, Inc., 4:22-cv-03156-JST) was initially filed in the Middle District of Florida and transferred to the Northern District of California after Gilead filed a change of venue motion.

 Finally, the Complaint asserts that in addition to wrongfully withholding the safer alternative drug, Gilead failed to adequately warn doctors and patients about the true risks of Truvada.
 Specifically, the plaintiffs claim that the warnings for Truvada were too weak and failed to disclose the risk of bone and kidney damage, thereby preventing doctors from detecting early signs of Truvada toxicity.
 According to the Complaint, Gilead had numerous opportunities to strengthen the warning labels for Truvada and failed to do so.